Unpack finance and operations matters to make better business decisions for your organisation.

 • build a financial model from scratch

-Understanding of modelling best practices, and equipping the participants with the relevant technical knowledge to start building their own financial model.
+Understanding of modelling best practices, and equipping you with the relevant technical knowledge to start building your own financial model.

 Agenda/topics covered?